-The Group received a one-time contribution of \$308.0 million from the Province, following the Safe Restart Funding Agreement signed with the Province in November 2020.
+In December 2020, the Group received a one-time funding of \$308.0 million from the Province as part of the Provincial and Federal Governments' the Safe Restart Program.
 The purpose of the funding is to provide relief from the operating fiscal impacts of COVID-19, and help ensure that the Group continues to deliver essential ferry services to coastal communities through pandemic recovery while avoiding service reductions and minimizing fare increases.

-If the Group did not recognize \$102.3 million of the Safe restart funding (\$101.0 million recognized under "Safe Restart Funding" and \$1.3 million under "Ferry service fees" in the consolidated statement of earnings and other comprehensive income), the net loss for the year ended March 31, 2022, would have been \$68.2 million (March 31, 2021: a net loss of \$165.0 million):
+If the Group did not recognize \$9.3 million of the Safe Restart Funding (\$8.0 million recognized under "Safe Restart Funding" and \$1.3 million under "Ferry service fees" in the consolidated statement of profit or loss and other comprehensive income), the net loss for the year ended March 31, 2023, would have been \$11.2 million (March 31, 2022: a net loss of \$68.2 million):